TAPevents/tap-i18n/FUTURE-README.md

 Notes:
 * Read TAPi18n.setLanguage() documentation in the API section below.
-* If you won't set a language on startup your project will be served in the fallback language: English.
+* If you won't set a language on startup your project will be served in the default language: English.
-* You probably want to show a loading indicator until the language is ready (as shown in the example), otherwise the templates in your projects will be in the fallback language English until the language will be ready.
+* You probably want to show a loading indicator until the language is ready (as shown in the example), otherwise the templates in your projects will be in English until the language will be ready.

 ### Configuring tap-i18n build process: